 So should you buy it?
 The answer is yes this is by far the best version released to date and a worthy addition to any Cary Grant / Tony Curtis fans.

 - Original Theatrical Trailer

-Operation Petticoat (1959) is available out now on Blu-ray.
+Operation Petticoat (1959) Blu-ray is available now from Amazon.